clouddatadefenders/clouddatadefenders/README.md

-# E-Commerce Website on AWS
+# Fashion E-Commerce Website Hosting Project on AWS

+# Introduction

+This project involves deploying a fully functional fashion e-commerce website using Amazon Web Services (AWS) to ensure high availability, security, and scalability.

-This repository contains the files and documentation for our project, an e-commerce website hosted on AWS.
-Our team used AWS S3 for static website hosting and Route 53 to configure a custom domain name.
+The project made use of cloud technologies which involves AWS S3 bucket for storing the content of the website and hosting the website and Route 53 to configure a custom domain name for easy availability.

-## Project Overview
+## Project workflow

 This project involved setting up a fully functional, static e-commerce website hosted on AWS infrastructure.
 Our primary objectives were:
 - To host the website files on AWS S3, allowing for scalable and secure static content delivery.